British Columbia Judicial Law Clerk Program

 Throughout the clerkship term, judges and other judicial officers conduct informal seminars on topics of the law clerks' choice.
 There is a chambers program in which law clerks may attend Supreme Court Masters’ and Judges’ chambers.
 The law clerks are given instruction in Supreme Court and Court of Appeal Registry procedures, and visits to the Provincial Court are arranged for those interested.
 Law clerks also organize several educational events with the assistance of the courts’ legal counsel.

-For the 2020–2021 term, 30 full-time law clerks will be hired for the two superior courts.
+For the 2021–2022 term, 33 full-time law clerks will be hired for the two superior courts.
 The Court of Appeal will employ 12 law clerks.
-The Supreme Court will employ 18 law clerks; two of the 18 law clerks will be located in Victoria, three in New Westminster, and 13 will be located in Vancouver.
+The Supreme Court will employ 21 law clerks; two will be located in Victoria, three in New Westminster, one each in Kamloops and Kelowna, and 14 will be located in Vancouver.

 Applicants must anticipate receiving a law degree from an accredited Canadian or foreign law school before the commencement of the clerkship; be of good character; and be fit to become members of the Law Society of British Columbia.
 A criminal records check will be conducted at the commencement of the clerkship term; a satisfactory report is a condition of continued employment.